jgalang21/mtc-repo-backend-prod/README.md

-# mtc-repo-backend-prod
+# This prod python repository is for backend developers.
-python Code for MTC
+The infra was last modifed by Jeremy Galang